solgenomics/sgn/docs/04_data_analysis_tools.md

 4.4 Principal Component Analysis (PCA)
 --------------------------------

 Principal component analysis helps estimate and visualize if there is sub-grouping of individuals within a dataset based on a number of variables.
-Currently, you can used marker data to run PCA on datasets.
+Currently, you can use marker data to run PCA on datasets.

 You can run PCA from multiple places on the website.
 To do PCA on